amirarsalan90/TabFairGAN/README.md

 # Citing TabFairGAN

-If you use TabFariGAN, please cite the following work:
+If you use TabFairGAN, please cite the paper:

 ```